Team

 Originally from Southern California, I attended UC Berkeley where I received my BA in Molecular and cell biology with an emphasis in Neurobiology.
 While at Berkeley, I investigated how myelination mediates depressive and anxious-like behaviors in early life stress in the laboratory of Dr. Daniela Kaufer.
 After completing my undergraduate education, I became manager of the laboratory of Dr. Kaoru Saijo where I researched the cellular mechanisms that regulate microglia and astrocytes during neurodevelopment.
 In the Villeda Lab, I am interested in how systemic interventions can rejuvenate the aging brain.
 Outside of lab, I enjoy going concerts, watching standup comedy, and cooking.

-Turan Aghayev MD PhD (Postdoctoral Scholar)
+Turan Aghayev MD, PhD (Postdoctoral Scholar)

 I graduated from Pirogov Russian National Research Medical University, Moscow.
 After getting my MD, I joined Fox Chase Cancer Center, Philadelphia where I was focused on the role of inflammatory mechanisms in the regulation of abdominal aortic aneurism as well as hepatocellular carcinoma.
 Specifically, we were interested to elucidate the role of cytokine biology and revealed novel impacts of it on normal hematopoiesis and immune cells in these diseases.
 I also contributed to the studies of the role of microbiota and inflammation in atherosclerosis, transcriptional biology and unfolded protein response in acute myeloid leukemia.
 Now in the Villeda lab I am excited to study the mechanisms underlying the rejuvenating effects of exercise focusing on the role of the liver-to-brain axis.
 Outside of lab, I enjoy biking, swimming and hanging out with friends.